OpenCDSS/cdss-app-statemod-fortran-doc-dev/README.md

 ## Maintainers ##

-This repository is maintained by the [Open Water Foundation](http://openwaterfoundation.org/).
+This repository is maintained by the OpenCDSS team.

-## Contributors ##

-Steve Malers, Open Water Foundation (@smalers)

 ## Release Notes ##

-The following release notes indicate the update history for documentation, with GitHub repository issue indicated, if applicable (links to issues via README.md are not cleanly supported by GitHub so use the repository issues page to find).
+The following release notes indicate the update history for documentation, with GitHub repository issue indicated,

+* 2018-08-06 - Update content to agree with latest OpenCDSS website and conventions.
 * 2018-06-27 - Copy content from files saved with code.
 Separate to facilitate editing.